gdrosos/bloat-study-artifact/README.md

 // More projects...
 }
 ```
-Where each key is a project with at least one vulnerable dependencies and as values it has a a list of json objects which havbe as key the vulnerable reelase and as value a list with the affected cves.
+Where each key is a project with at least one vulnerable dependencies and as values it has a a list of json objects which have as key the vulnerable release (PyPI package:version) and as value a list with the affected cves.

 Then, you can also run the reachability analysis on the stitched call graphs to produce the security metrics used to asnwer RQ2.
-To do this you need the already existing file `data/security/vulnerability2function.json` which contains the (manually created) mapping of each vulnerability encountered in our dataset with the actual vulnerable function.
+To do this you need the already existing file `data/security/vulnerability2function.json` which contains the manually created mapping of each vulnerability encountered in our dataset with the actual vulnerable function (See second paragraph of section 2.4 of our paper).
 Moreover, you need to have produced the stitched call graphs of each project to perform this step.
 You can do this either by using the bre-baked dataset existing on Zenodo (for details see[here](todo)) or by performing the steps described in the [Stitching & Reachability Analysis of Full Dataset (Optional)](#stitching--reachability-analysis-of-full-dataset-optional) section.
 You can run the reachability analysis by running:

 ```bash